My Algarve highlights and insider tips

 Arrifana

 Many people only ever visit the Eastern part of the Algarve.
 They all miss out on the really exciting and wild landscape in the West!
 The coast drops even steeper here and the sea is a lot rougher.
 Altogether, there seems to be a different rhythm here: Slower.
 Arrifana is a stunning, crescent-shaped bay between high cliffs, popular among surfers, very pretty to look at.
 There is not a single big hotel here.
 Instead, you’ll find small, cozy houses which have been built into the slope.
 Some of these are traditional Portuguese fisherman’s houses.
 Many houses are for rent on a daily basis.
 Algarve insider tip: the so-called ‘Dream View House’ which lives up to its name.
-Find it on airbnb and get your 35 Euro discount here:
+You can find it on airbnb.

 Algarve insider tips: Terrace and ocean in Arrifana